Explore these other types of financial assistance when planning how to pay for college.

 Per Department of Defense (DoD) Memorandum of Understanding (MOU), paragraph 4.d.(1), “If an eligible Service member decides to use Tuition Assistance (TA), educational institutions will enroll him or her only after the TA is approved by the individual’s Service.”

-The Support Center provides assistance paying for childcare and textbooks along with one-on-one support with educational planning, goal-setting, and follow-through.
+The Student Advocacy Center provides students assistance paying for childcare and textbooks along with one-on-one support with educational planning and goal-setting.

 The Student Emergency Fund is need-based and intended for currently enrolled students faced with emergencies.